gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 adhoc-sign-server: GP_ADHOC_FILE_SIGNER_API environment variable is not set.
 ```

-This happens because `adhoc-sign-server` configuration is yet to be provided.
+This happens because the configuration for `adhoc-sign-server` is yet to be provided.